Japan's ruling party casts itself as reasonable, diplomatic

 The LDP leads in opinion polls with 22-25 percent of voters saying they will cast their ballots for the once-dominant party.
 That is about 10-15 points ahead of the Democrats, who have struggled to close the gap since Noda called for the snap election earlier this month.

-The Democrats swept to power in 2009 promising to change how the country is run after more than half a century of nearly non-stop LDP rule characterized by cozy ties between the powerful bureaucracy, big business and ruling party lawmakers.
+The Democrats swept to power in 2009 promising to change how the country is run after more than half a century of nearly non-stop LDP rule characterised by cosy ties between the powerful bureaucracy, big business and ruling party lawmakers.
 But support for the Democrats has plummeted since then due to policy flip-flops and internal bickering.

 (Additional reporting by Linda Sieg and Kaori Kaneko; Writing by Tomasz Janowski; Editing by Raju Gopalakrishnan)